smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 client confidence but we wanted to get more shipped!
 This resulted in back to back [brown paper bag][bag] releases that need to be patched right away.
-Luckily these issues we caught by our smoke tests and thanks to the existing deployment pipelines were diagnosed then fixed immediately.
+Luckily these issues we caught by our smoke tests and thanks to the existing deployment pipelines were reproduced and fixed immediately.

 From these initial hiccups we started to catch our stride.
 We spent more time fixing defects and stabilizing the system.
 As we got into a rhythm the releases